Speedy Trial Act: Delays that are not included in the Act

 A defendant may not expressly waive his rights under the Speedy Trial Act.
 However, if the trial judge determines that the "ends of justice" served by a continuance outweigh the interest of the public and the defendant in a speedy trial, the delay occasioned by such continuance is excluded from the Act's time limits.
 The judge must set forth, orally or in writing, his or her reasons for granting the continuance.

 The Act provides a sanction of dismissal for violation of its time limits that may be with or without prejudice to reprosecution.
 In assessing whether dismissal should be with prejudice, the court must consider the seriousness of the offense, the circumstances leading to dismissal, and the impact that reprosecution would have on the administration of the Act and on the administration of justice.
 In United States v.
 Taylor, 487 U.S. 326 (1988), the Supreme Court held that a trial court must examine each statutory factor in deciding to dismiss charges with prejudice.
 The Court in Taylor found that a minor violation of the time limitations of the act that did not prejudice the defendant's trial preparation did not justify the dismissal with prejudice of an indictment charging serious drug offenses.

-While a defendant cannot unilaterally waive his rights under the Speedy Trial Act, he can forfeit his right to obtain a dismissal of the case for a claimed violation of the Act by failing to move for dismissal prior to trial.
+Defendants can forfeit the right to obtain a dismissal of the case for a claimed violation of the Act by failing to move for dismissal prior to trial.
 The statute provides that "[f]ailure of the defendant to move for dismissal prior to trial...shall constitute a waiver of the right to dismissal under this section."